phi-grib/flame/README.md

 cd flame
 ```

-and create the **conda environment** with all the dependencies and extra packages (jupyter, matplotlib...):
+and create the **conda environment** with all the dependencies and extra packages (numpy, RDKit...):

 ```bash
 conda env create -f environment.yml